libarchive, bsdtar, pkg_add

 Comments, questions, patches: kientzle@freebsd.org

-About versions: An a in the version indicates a release with known problems unsuitable for production use.
-A b in the version indicates a release with experimental features that work, but may not yet be fully tested.
+About versions: An a in the version indicates a test release (typically with known problems that make it unsuitable for production use).
+A b in the version indicates a test release that may not yet be fully tested.
 For production applications, please use the most recent non-alpha/non-beta release.
 Feedback on any version is always appreciated.

 What Is It?